Welcome to Bickerton Holy Trinity Church of England Primary School.

 An attendance register will be taken at the start of the club, so please let the person in charge know if there is an occasion when your child is unable to attend.
 At the end, please come into the main school entrance to collect your child so we can hand them over to the right adult.

 We have five classes.
 Usually, there are two age ranges in each class, though sometimes there may be just one.
 Class 4 and 5 tend to work together, sharing a topic, and Class 3, 2 and 1 work together.
 A lot of the work the children do will be related to their topics and visits will often support them too.
 (Please refer to the school’s website for the rolling programme of topics.)
-We have five teaching assistants who support all the children’s learning who are deployed according to the needs of the children.
+We have four teaching assistants who support all the children’s learning who are deployed according to the needs of the children.

 Children with Additional Needs